uaraven/semblance/docs/manual.md

   Though lists and vectors support the same operations their performance can be very different.
 Vectors are fast when accessing items by index, lists are fast when evaluating tail or appending/prepending values.

+  Vectors are implemented as arrays while lists are linked lists.

   **MAP**